legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 Here's an example of a variable with **LOCAL** scope:

 ```
-//code here cannot use color
+//code here cannot use the color variable

 function favColor(){
   var color = "blue";
-  //code here can use color
+  //code here can use the color variable

   console.log("My favorite color is " + color);

   //code here can use color
 }
 //code here cannot use color

+favColor();
 ```
 As you can see in the above example, we created a new variable called 'color' within the function.
 Since it is local, it means that the variable belongs to the function and is not visible or cannot be accessed by any other code outside that function.